CAT-Cyber-Attack-ToolChain/CAT/docker/README.md

 `docker` and `docker compose` plugin need to be installed on the delpoying machine to run this project.

-Recommeded to install Docker Desktop, which includes `compose`: https://docs.docker.com/desktop/
+Recommended to install Docker Desktop, which includes `compose`: https://docs.docker.com/desktop/

 Alternatively, you could install docker and `docker compose` separately: